CHAPTER 1 Outrageous Patriarchal historiography: This is what Historians are Concealing

 »The abundance of pseudo arguments seldom gives readers and viewers

 the opportunity to make their own judgments. « (Walter Torbrügge)

-This kind of patriarchal historiography overrides the pathological inhumanity of the powerful rulers and states that tyranny is lawful.
-The legitimacy for this is that the historians and religious authorities refer to a patriarchal god created by them, who is said to have given orders to men, – to subdue ›the world‹ – everything that is not male, white and powerful, the women, children, the weak, the ›Not-Whites‹, the animals and nature.
-In addition, of course, they put their god to the beginning of all times to give the impression that he, of course, ›always has been‹ there. (see Chapter 3) However, my own research findings point to the fact that the first male god was invented at the same time patriarchy was invented.
+This kind of patriarchal historiography overrides the pathological inhumanity of the powerful rulers and pretend that tyranny is lawful.
+The legitimacy for this is that historians and religious authorities refer to a patriarchal god created by them, who is said to have given orders to men, – to subdue ›the world‹ – and everything that is not male, white and powerful, i.e. women, children, the weak, the ›non-whites‹, animals and nature.
+In addition, they place their god at the beginning of all times to give the impression that he, of course, ›always has been‹ there. (see Chapter 3) However, my own research findings point to the fact that the first male god was invented at the same time patriarchy was invented.

-Because of our ignorance, respectively due to our demonstrably false education and fake information most of us feel helpless vis-à-vis this kind of written scientific history.
-We cannot recognize distortions and deformations, the lies, the exploitation of people and nature and the manipulations as such and with this how can we change anything in this world plagued by war, misery, distress, poverty and injustice?
+Because of our ignorance, respectively due to our demonstrably false education and fake information most of us feel helpless vis-à-vis this kind of written ’scientific‘ history.
+It is difficult to recognize distortions and deformations, to identify the lies, to acknowledge the exploitation of people and nature, and the manipulations as such.
+And in light of all this.
+How can we change anything in this world plagued by war, misery, distress, poverty and injustice?
 The majority of people still believe in this faked ›history‹.
 How can we know that it was completely different?

 »The increasing archaeological evidence of the matriarchal origin of our society